Most interesting landmarks of Saint Paul and Amsterdam Islands

 - Sources Thermales, Saint Paul – Saint Paul Island, bank of Bassin du Cratere.
 Sources with hot water which is heated by the volcanic heat.

-Described wonders of Saint Paul and Amsterdam Islands
+Described landmarks of Saint Paul and Amsterdam Islands

 Featured: Grand Bois, Amsterdam Island